Diana Bianchi: Career

 In 2014, Bianchi was the lead author on a study published in the New England Journal of Medicine that examined cell-free fetal DNA test performance in a general obstetrical population.
 This study showed that cell-free DNA testing had lower false positive rates and higher positive predictive values than maternal serum biochemistry analyses with or without ultrasound measurements of the back of the fetal neck.
 Bianchi has also studied the underlying biological reasons for false positive results following NIPT.
 She has shown that maternal malignancies can cause genome-wide imbalance that presents as a false positive result of fetal aneuploidy.
 Currently, Bianchi is working with a mouse model to develop a prenatal treatment that could be given to a pregnant woman carrying a fetus with Down syndrome.
 The goal of the work is to improve brain development in the womb and neurocognition after birth.

-Bianchi was appointed director of the Eunice Kennedy Shriver National Institute of Child Health and Human Development, part of the U.S. National Institutes of Health, on August 25, 2016.
-In this role, she oversees research on pediatric health and development, maternal health, medical rehabilitation, population dynamics, reproductive health, and intellectual and developmental disabilities.
+Bianchi was appointed director of the Eunice Kennedy Shriver National Institute of Child Health and Human Development, part of the U.S. National Institutes of Health (NIH), on August 25, 2016.
+In this role, she oversaw research on pediatric health and development, maternal health, medical rehabilitation, population dynamics, reproductive health, and intellectual and developmental disabilities.
+She also became a senior investigator at NIH's National Human Genome Research Institute (NHGRI) and head of its Prenatal Genomics & Therapy Section.

 In 2020, she received an honorary doctorate from the University of Amsterdam that recognized her contributions to the fields of fetal cell microchimerism and noninvasive prenatal testing using DNA sequencing of fetal and placental DNA fragments.
 In 2022, Bianchi was a finalist for a Samuel J. Heyman Service to America Medal, or Sammie, in recognition of her efforts in advancing critical research to understand the medical implications of COVID-19 among underserved populations.
 Later that year, Bianchi was named to Forbes Magazine's Top 50 Women Over 50: Impact.